About

 In 2014, she recorded Johann Sebastian Bach’s Orchestral Suite No. 2 with Vladimir Spivakov and the Moscow Virtuosi.

-In 2020, she released an album of her own transcriptions of works by Sergei Rachmaninoff for flute and piano on the Melodiya label; following its presentation on Radio France, the album entered the Top Chart.
+In 2020, she released an album of her own transcriptions of works by Sergei Rachmaninoff for flute and piano on the Melodiya label.
+The album entered the Top Chart following its presentation on Radio France.

 Contemporary music